mem-comp/mem-comp-26/README.md

 `--env-ssh` points to an SSH environment for the task.
 Your agent can access the cloned project at `/app` and execute commands in this environment.
 Note that unlike traditional SWE agents that spawn Docker containers themselves, your agent should instead use the SSH environment.
 The SSH environment will log all network traffic, including executed commands.

-## Getting Started
+## Harness Usage

+### Setup and Manual Evaluation

+You will need an x86-64 Linux machine with Docker installed for running the evaluation harness.

-To set up the evaluation harness and test your agent with the default `instance_NodeBB__NodeBB-51d8f3b195bddb13a13ddc0de110722774d9bb1b-vf2cf3cbd463b7ad942381f1c6d077626485a1e9e` task:
+To set up the evaluation harness and test your agent with the default task (`instance_NodeBB__NodeBB-51d8f3b195bddb13a13ddc0de110722774d9bb1b-vf2cf3cbd463b7ad942381f1c6d077626485a1e9e`):

-1. Use an x86-64 Linux machine with Docker installed
-2. Clone this repository: `git clone https://github.com/mem-comp/mem-comp-26`
+1. Clone this repository:
+   - Run `git clone https://github.com/mem-comp/mem-comp-26 && cd mem-comp-26`
+2. Configure and start the LLM service:
-3. Edit `litellm/config_example.yaml` to add LLMs your agent will use ([docs](https://docs.litellm.ai/docs/providers/))
+   - Edit `litellm/config_example.yaml` to add the LLM your agent will use ([docs](https://docs.litellm.ai/docs/providers/))
-4. Run `sudo ./init.sh` to start the LLM service in background and create a test key
+   - Run `sudo ./init.sh` to start the LLM service in background and create a test key
+3. Configure your agent (using the provided mini-swe-agent as an example):
-5. Edit `agent_example/docker-compose.yaml` to fill in the key after `--llm-api-key`
+   - Edit `agent_example/docker-compose.yaml` to fill in your test key after `--llm-api-key`
+   - Edit `agent_example/src/config.yaml` to fill in the model name (as configured in LiteLLM) after `model_name:`
+4. Start evaluation:
-6. Run `docker compose up --build` in the `agent_example` directory to start your agent
+   - Run `docker compose up --build` in the `agent_example` directory to start your agent
-7. The output and logs will be stored in the `play` directory
+   - The patch and logs will be stored in the `play` directory
+   - If you want to judge the correctness of the patch, refer to [SWE-Bench-Pro](https://github.com/scaleapi/SWE-bench_Pro-os)

 To test with another task manually, you can:

+1. Update the task input:
-1. Edit `play/instance/instance.json` to change the task description, and delete other files in the `play/instance` directory
+   - Edit `play/instance/instance.json` to change the task description
+   - Delete other files in the `play/instance` directory
-2. In `agent_example/docker-compose.yaml`, edit the `image` of `sshbox` to the new instance
+   - In `agent_example/docker-compose.yaml`, edit the `image` of `sshbox` to the new instance
+2. Reset LLM quota:
-3. Run `curl http://127.0.0.1:4001/test_key/reset` to get a new key with quota reset, and also update the `--llm-api-key` in `agent_example/docker-compose.yaml` to the new key
+   - Run `curl http://127.0.0.1:4001/test_key/reset` to get a new key with quota reset
-4. Run `docker compose up --build` in the `agent_example` directory to start your agent
+   - Update the `--llm-api-key` in `agent_example/docker-compose.yaml` to the new key
+3. Start evaluation

+### Automated Evaluation

 To run an automated batch evaluation, you can use our harness script:

-1. Edit `harness/candidates.json` to add your agent, and edit `harness/projects.json` to list the tasks to evaluate with
+1. Edit `harness/candidates.json` to add your agent
+2. Edit `harness/projects.json` to list the tasks to evaluate with
-2. Run `cd harness; python3 -m pip install -r requirements.txt`
+3. Run `cd harness; python3 -m pip install -r requirements.txt`
-3. Run `sudo -E python3 main.py` in the harness directory to start the evaluation
+4. Run `sudo -E python3 main.py` in the `harness` directory to start the evaluation
-4. The results will be stored in the `results` directory
+5. The results will be stored in the `results` directory